All the ways you can move to Canada

 Finding a job in Canada can be a real challenge for potential immigrants.
 Even if you speak perfect English and have great qualifications, they’ll be reluctant to hire someone without an open work permit or permanent resident status.

 The impediment is the hassle of getting a Labor Market Impact Assessment.
 It’s a pretty quick and inexpensive process, but most employers don’t know that.
 They have to prove that they need to hire a foreigner, since there’s no Canadian worker available to fill the job.
 Depending on what you do, this could make it impossible or be no problem at all.
 Here’s how it works.

-There are a number of jobs that don’t require a work permit if you’re a US or Mexican citizen.
+There are a number of jobs that don’t require a work permit if you’re a citizen of a country with a free trade agreement.
 These are mostly jobs where you want someone very specific, like athletes, performing artists, and public speakers.
 They also include jobs that involve being stationed around the world for short stints, like clergy and conference organizers.

 Serious about moving?